Language

 How does multi-room calculation work?

-How accurate is the cost estimation?
+How accurate is the cost estimate?

 Is my data saved?